Jessica McKenna

-Jessica McKenna is an American actress and comedian.
+Jessica McKenna (sometimes credited as Jess McKenna) is an American actress, comedian and singer.
 McKenna trained with The Groundlings and at the Upright Citizens Brigade Theatre, where she regularly performs.
-McKenna was one of the stars of Fox's Party Over Here, alongside Nicole Byer and Alison Rich, and currently hosts the podcast Off Book: The Improvised Musical.
+McKenna was one of the stars of Fox's Party Over Here, alongside Nicole Byer and Alison Rich, and hosts the podcast Off Book: The Improvised Musical.

 Early life

 McKenna was born in Yorba Linda, California.

+In 2006, she graduated from El Dorado High School.

 She received a bachelor's degree in theater from Northwestern University.

 Career

 Theater

 McKenna began training at the Upright Citizens Brigade Theatre after college, and became a regular performer in 2012.
 She regularly performs with the musical improv house teams, Magic to Do and Baby Wants Candy.
 McKenna is also a frequent performer at the Upright Citizens Brigade Theatre's long-running improv show, ASSSSCAT.
 McKenna has performed improv comedy at festivals including South by Southwest, SF Sketchfest, Edinburgh Fringe, the Del Close Marathon, Bumbershoot, and Chicago Sketch Fest.